Cleaning Tubes in Boilers, Chillers & Heat Exchangers

-Process heat exchangers have long been a maintenance nightmare when it comes to tube cleaning.
+When it comes to tube cleaning, process heat exchangers have long been a maintenance nightmare.
 Process heat exchangers tend to be operated to the point of near failure because they are needed to produce a product.
 Heat exchanger downtime means lost production and lost revenues.
 It is not at all uncommon for the tubes in these units to become solidly plugged with deposits.

 In some cases, conventional tube cleaners are sufficient to clean process heat exchangers, but often times they are not.
 When this is the case, the tubes have to be cleaned using one of three mechanical methods.

-Another way to drill tubes is the use of a hand held, air powered drilling gun.
+Another way to drill tubes is the use of a handheld, air powered drilling gun.
 These guns are used to drive sectional hollow shafts with carbide tipped drills on the end.
-They allow for drilling tubes from 1" to 2" OD up to 21' long without the need to remove the tube bundle.
+They allow for drilling tubes from 1" to 2" OD to up to 21' long - without the need to remove the tube bundle.
 A smaller version is available to clean small heat exchangers with tubes from 3/16" to 1" ID up to 8' long.

 Tube cleaning is a simple way to lower costs and prolong equipment life.
 It is an important and cost effective element to any maintenance program, and should not be neglected.
 The tube cleaning equipment available today can streamline cleaning operations, reduce labor, and improve operating efficiency.